 Membership-based organization offering cost-savings on everyday expenses, networking and business building opportunities, and industry representation and advocacy.

 Statewide non-profit organization working on behalf of the Illinois local food system in the areas of policy advocacy, conservation education, and local food promotion.
 Examples of local food programs include the Old State Capitol Farmers Market, Local Flavors farm-to-table restaurant series, and Farmers Market Fresh Cooking Classes.
 Policy work includes the Illinois Cottage Food Law and the associated Cottage Food Operation Guide.
-Additional information about the Illinois Cottage Food Law from the University of Illinois Extension.

 Business incubator offering a variety of office spaces in historic downtown Springfield across from the Old State Capitol. iSPI has over 5,000 square feet of meeting space for events including conference rooms, classrooms, and work spaces.